bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-Like the development of rules of airplane construction, after the experimental years of the early web, the Web Design and Development Community settled on a few accepted unexpected designs.
+<p>Like the development of rules of airplane construction, after the experimental years of the early web, the Web Design and Development Community settled on a few accepted unexpected designs.
 The focus and modern website navigation user interfaces is on utility.
-Stephen Krug's famous book on user experience Don't Make Me Think sums up the rule that developers are following today.
+Stephen Krug's famous book on user experience Don't Make Me Think sums up the rule that developers are following today.</p>
-It's your duty as a web developer and designer to follow the best practices that have already been established.
+<p>It's your duty as a web developer and designer to follow the best practices that have already been established.
 For example, a steering wheel does not belong on a washing machine, or an old-style phone dial does not belong in a car.
-In the same way, you wouldn't want to confuse your website visitors by giving them navigation that might look and feel smart, but that's completely different from what their used to.
+In the same way, you wouldn't want to confuse your website visitors by giving them navigation that might look and feel smart, but that's completely different from what their used to.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-c.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->